 The Hon.
-Secretary of the Interior.
+SECRETARY OF THE INTERIOR.

-Amendment proposed to the bill (S. 930) to "Amend an act to provide for the sale of the remainder of the reservation of the confederated Otoe and Missouria tribes of Indians, in the States of Nebraska and Kansas, and for other purposes," approved March 3, 1881.
+Amendment proposed to the bill (S. 930) to amend "An act to provide for the sale of the remainder of the reservation of the confederated Otoe and Missouria tribes of Indians, in the States of Nebraska and Kansas, and for other purposes," approved March 3, 1881.

-Sec.
-8. That so much of the lands authorized to be sold by the said act of March third, eighteen hundred and eighty-one, as is embraced within the right of way heretofore granted by the said Indians, in accordance with the terms of their treaty with the United States, to the Republican Valley Railroad Company, said right of way being one hundred feet in width (unless a greater width is required to build and construct said road) and extending across said reservation in a northwesterly direction for a distance of eight and one-half miles, or thereabouts, as shown upon a plat thereof filed by said company in the office of the Secretary of the Interior on the eighteenth day of May, eighteen hundred and eighty-one, be, and the same hereby is, excepted from the provisions of said act in regard to appraisement and sale of said lands; and said right of way is hereby confirmed to said company, its successors, and assigns.
+SEC.
+8. That so much of the lands authorized to be sold by the said act of March third, eighteen hundred and eighty-one, as is embraced within the right of way herethird, eighteen hundred and eighty-one, as is embraced within the right of way here-tofore granted by the said Indians, in accordance with the terms of their treaty with the United States, to the Republican Valley Railroad Company, said right of way being one hundred feet in width (unless a greater width is required to build and con-struct said road), and extending across said reservation in a northwesterly direction for a distance of eight and one-half miles, or thereabouts, as shown upon a plat there-of filed by said company in the office of the Secretary of the Interior on the eighteen hundred and eighty-one he and the same hereby is excepted day of May, eighteen hundred and eighty-one, be, and the same hereby is, excepted from the provisions of said act in regard to appraisement and sale of said lands; and said right of way is hereby confirmed to said company, its successors and assigns.